-Murals fill every inch of Chicano Park, which is actually the bottom/beginning of the Coronado bridge! he history behind the creation of the park was started as a source of contention between the city of San Diego and the local Chicano community.
+Murals fill every inch of Chicano Park, which is actually the bottom/beginning of the Coronado bridge!
+The creation of the park started as a source of contention between the City of San Diego and the local Chicano community.
 Originally back in the late 1960s and early 1970 there were plans to create a park but then the city decided to build a government building instead.

 The locals were tired of all the construction and industrialization of their neighborhood, especially in the aftermath of the construction of both I-5 and the Coronado bridge which geographically divided the community.